fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 Statelessness in the context of a protocol means that each request/response pair is independent of another - request/response pairs have no context or knowledge of the data transmitted in other request/response pairs.
 This is helpful for HTTP, in that information _does not need to be persisted between requests_.
 However, this is means that from an application developer perspective, providing a user experience that simulates statefulness can be difficult - an application that requires authentication via signing needs to remember that the user is signed it as they issue additional requests.

 ### How can we manage state with HTTP?
+HTTP is a stateless protocol, meaning that each request/response pair is a unique entity, and independent of any other request/response pair.
+However, there are methods that we can use to simulate statefulness in applications using HTTP.

+One of the main methods is by tracking a session, using a session identifier/token like a cookie.
+When a server provides a response to a request, if a cookie does not already exist within the browser, the server will append a session id as part of the request (the session id is saved within the browser), using the `set-cookie` response header.
+On subsequent request/response cycles, the messages will have a session id appended to it.

+On a client making a request, the server will:
+1. Check if the request has the session id
+2. Verify the session id is still valid (via business rules to govern session expiry and where to store session related data)
+3. Retrieve session-specific resources based on the session id (the session data is stored on the server)
+4. Retrieve the application state-specific resources based on the session data, sending it to the client as a response.

+Session IDs or cookies are typically relatively short lived - if lost or expired, then the state specific data is lost, and a new cookie or session id must be passed from the server to the client.

+### What is AJAX?
+Asynchronous Javascript and XML (AJAX) is a feature that allows browsers to issue requests and process responses without triggering a full page refresh.
+Without AJAX, every user action could potentially require a full page refresh, which is very expensive, resource-wise.
+When a user performs an action, an AJAX request is sent to the server, just like a regular request/response cycle.
+However, AJAX uses callbacks, which is logic that is passed to some function after a certain event has happened - the callback is usually triggered when the response is returned.
+In this way, the callback function is able to update only part of the page (instead of fully refreshing the page) on receiving the response from the server.

 ### What is a `GET` request?
 Describe the process of issuing a `GET` request.
 When we type a URL into the address bar of our web browser and press Return, we are issuing a `GET` request - i.e. we want to fetch some resources from the server.
 As the first step, the browser will make a request to the Domain Name System servers, so that an IP address corresponding to the URL can be found to route the request (i.e. it's a field in the header of the Network/Internet layer PDU).